No success without a great team

 Dr. Jacqueline Figueiredo da Silva

 Jacqueline, from Belém, Brazil, holds bachelor’s degrees in Chemistry (2015) and Industrial Chemistry (2017) from Universidade de Brasília.
-During her undergraduate studies, she was an exchange student at Université de Savoie, France, and completed an internship at Université de Montréal, Canada.
-She earned an Erasmus Mundus master’s in Advanced Spectroscopy in Chemistry from Université de Lille, France, and Jagiellonian University, Poland, with an internship at Adolphe Merkle Institute, Switzerland.
 In 2019, she began an industrial PhD in the CReaNET ITN project at IBM Research Europe – Zurich, Switzerland, under the supervision of Dr. Heiko Wolf, and a PhD in Chemical Engineering at TU Delft, Netherlands, under the supervision of Prof. Dr. Jan Van Esch, with a short-term stay at Harvard University, USA.
 Her research focused on the spatiotemporal control of chemical reaction networks at the micro-nano scale, during which she developed skills in microfabrication, analytical techniques, oscillatory chemical reaction networks, and surface chemistry.
-Since September 2024, she is a postdoctoral researcher at Walther Lab, Johannes Gutenberg University Mainz, Germany, focusing on the design and regulation of soft robots.
+Since September 2024, she is a postdoctoral researcher at Walther Lab, focusing on the design and regulation of soft robots.

 Joshua Krehan